dgroomes/elastic-playground/README.md

 General clean-ups, TODOs and things I wish to implement for this project:

 * [x] DONE More queries.
 Search by name, population.
 Aggregate the populations.
 Other interesting queries?
+* [ ] Consider running Kibana.
+Might not be worth it.
+* [ ] Consider unloading some more modules.
+While they might be interesting, they take away from the "focus on the core" nature of this project.
+Reducing the log noise and speeding up startup time is good.
+* [ ] Pin to a stable branch/tag of Elastic in the instructions.

 ## Reference